nomonosound/log-wmse-audio-quality/README.md

 logWMSE is scaled to the same order of magnitude as common SDR values.
 For example, logWMSE=3 means poor quality, while logWMSE=30 means very good quality.

+`calculate_log_wmse` accepts 1D or 2D numpy arrays as input.
+In the latter case, the shape is expected to be `(channels, samples)`.
+The dtype of the numpy arrays is expected to be float32.

 Please note the following limitations:

 * The metric isn't invariant to arbitrary scaling, polarity inversion, or offsets in the estimated audio *relative to the target*.